etiennec78/Home-Automation/Automatic Gate/Extra/Ble car device/README.md

 A really small Arduino code to let an [ESP32](https://amzn.to/44BPk0g) sit in your car and show up as a **BLE device** so that your phone can connect to it and monitor if you are in your car
-Useful if your car does not support Bluetooth or Android Auto
+Useful if your car does not support Bluetooth or Android Auto *Note : Please ensure that the USB ports in your car are powered off when the engine is turned off*

 ## How to install 🚀